Partners

 Partnering With VOSIEDA

 VOSIEDA is committed to working in partnership.
-We believe we will better achieve our vision of ending extreme poverty in Liberia and the Mano River Basin region of West Africa through cooperation rather than competition.
-We also believe that if we pool our resources and expertise together, our collective actions will have a more significant impact than what we can deliver on our own.
+We believe that we can better achieve our vision of ending extreme poverty in Liberia and the Mano River Basin region of West Africa through cooperation instead of competition.
+We also believe that if we pool our resources and expertise together, our collective actions will have a greater impact than what we can deliver alone.

-Besides funding partners, we work with a range of other actors from community-based organizations, advocacy allies, and think tanks, universities, research and technical institutions, and service providers.
+In addition to our funding partners, we work with a variety of other actors, such as community-based organizations, advocacy allies, think tanks, universities, research and technical institutions, and service providers.

 Project Partners

-VOSIEDA works with grassroots organizations, cooperatives, small businesses, and local government at community levels, who best understand the issues at stake.
-We provide these stakeholders support and enhance their skills and capacity so that their communities can unleash their full potentials.
+VOSIEDA works with grassroots organizations, cooperatives, small businesses, and local governments at the community level, as they best understand the issues at stake.
+We provide these stakeholders with support and enhance their skills and capacity so that their communities can unleash their full potential.

 Advocacy Partners